Making CoderPad products real, fair and loved

 The session helped us better understand the survey numbers and learn that JS was not a substitute for testing other JS-based frameworks.
 Supporting them was not a light project but the cost of not supporting them was becoming more obvious to us.

-We had heard "React" enough to know we should support that but the work couldn't be only about React.
-An additional survey helped us understand the full demands on frameworks.
+We had heard about "React" enough to know we should support that but the work couldn't be only about React.
+We went back to research the market to understand the full demands on frameworks.

 It was becoming obvious that we needed to have a full strategy around Front-end interviewing.